malc-u/SomeoneKnowsSomething/TESTING.md

   - 1024 x 1366 iPad Pro

 - **Result**: page is responsive and can be used on all planned devices.
 There are no elements on this page that are not responding as planned.
-- **Conclusion**: all tests that were run on responsivenes were passed therefore page is fully responsive.
+- **Conclusion**: all tests that were run on responsiveness were passed therefore page is fully responsive.

 ### Bugs - responsiveness

-Throughout the develompment process I came across these bugs:
+Throughout the development process I came across these bugs:

 - **Hero image**
   - **Bug**: image was not displaying as intended